-List Your Way to Being Motivated
+3 Ways to List Your Way to Being Motivated to Study

-1. Portion your time and topics.
 Too often we lose our focus and energy when faced with a large amount of information that must be learned and studied.
-By breaking down your studying into smaller steps that require less time to complete (say no more than 15 minutes), you will be more encouraged – and motivated – to get started, and to stay on track.
+By breaking down your studying into smaller steps that require less time to complete (say no more than 15 minutes), you will be more encouraged – and motivated – to get started and to stay on track.

 - rewrite the list so that it is in the order of what must be completed first, second, third, etc. Remember to include the list from Step 1 of getting motivated.
 Which lessons must be studied before others?
-You should make this distinction based on your familiarity with the concepts and your level of understanding of each.
+Make this distinction based on your familiarity with the concepts and your level of understanding of each.

 Humans are simple creatures sometimes.
 We all like to be rewarded for a job well done.
 Be sure to place your lists in an easy-to-view location, then be sure to cross off the completed tasks on your lists.
-For some people simply seeing how much you are accomplishing will be reward and encouragement enough.
+For some people, simply seeing how much you are accomplishing will be reward and encouragement enough.
 For others, you may want to plan for a special treat after completing a certain number of items from your lists.

-Finding the time, energy and focus to get motivated to study isn’t always easy, but it is possible if you portion your time and topics, prioritise your responsibilities, and reward yourself for your success each step of the way.
+Finding the time, energy, and focus to get motivated to study isn’t always easy, but it is possible if you portion your time and topics, prioritise your responsibilities, and reward yourself for your success each step of the way.
 Your sense of accomplishment and pride will feel wonderful!